jeromecoupe/webstoemp/src/content/blogposts/2021-08-06-modular-code-with-nunjucks-eleventy.md

 Back to this rule of thumb: when modularizing your code, use all the tools offered by templating languages first.
 Only reach for custom filters and shortcodes when your use case calls for it.

-## Template inheritance
+## Layouts

 Among other things, I am quite fond of Nunjucks' [template inheritance](https://mozilla.github.io/nunjucks/templating.html#template-inheritance) concept.
 The combination of `extends` and `block` allows authors to chain multiple templates and to define blocks that extending templates can override or not.
 Nunjucks templates share the same scope or context, which means defined variables are available to other templates in that chain and can also be overridden.

-As a rule of thumb, I use Nunjucks template inheritance for layouts.
-I only use [Eleventy's layout system](https://www.11ty.dev/docs/layout-chaining/#addendum-about-existing-templating-features) when I need to specify a layout in a markdown file front matter.
+As a rule of thumb, I use Nunjucks template inheritance for layouts and only use [Eleventy's layout system](https://www.11ty.dev/docs/layout-chaining/#addendum-about-existing-templating-features) when I need to specify a layout in a markdown file front matter.
 In that case, the called Nunjucks template has a `{% raw %}{{ content | safe }}{% endraw %}` tag where I want the content of my Markdown file to appear and Nunjucks takes over from then on.

 ## Filters

 Most templating languages offer a bunch of [built-in filters](https://mozilla.github.io/nunjucks/templating.html#builtin-filters).
-If that's not enough, Eleventy allows you to create [custom filters](https://www.11ty.dev/docs/filters/) using all the power of JavaScript and Node, as well as the ecosystem of packages, modules and libraries coming along with it.
+When they are not quite up to snuff, Eleventy allows you to create [custom filters](https://www.11ty.dev/docs/filters/) using all the power of JavaScript and Node, as well as the ecosystem of packages, modules and libraries coming along with it.

 Nunjucks has no filter to format dates?
 We can harness the power of [Luxon](https://moment.github.io/luxon/) and create one.
 How about localisation while we're at it?